Secondary Survey

 Chest

-Auscultate the lung fields; note any percussion, lack of breath sounds, wheezing or crepitations.
+• Auscultate the lung fields; note any percussion, lack of breath sounds or adventitious sounds.

 Abdomen

-Check the pelvis.
+• Check the pelvis.
 Gently palpate for any tenderness.
 Do not spring the pelvis.
-Any additional manipulation may exacerbate haemorrhage.13 Apply a binder if a pelvic fracture is suspected.
+Any additional manipulation may exacerbate haemorrhage.
+Apply a binder if a pelvic fracture is suspected or if the patient is haemodynamically unstable.

 Limbs